The central heat trace on large compact classical groups: Introduction

 \end{itemize} \end{theorem}

 In the case of $\U(N)$ or $\SU(N)$, $\Phi_{t,N}^{p}$ represents a coupling of coverings which vanishes asymptotically as $N\to\infty$, and it reflects the coupling of random partitions obtained in \cite{LM2} for $\U(N)$\footnote{Note that the random surface representation is new: even in the case of $\U(N)$, it does not appear in \cite{LM2}.}.
 When $G_N$ is special orthogonal or symplectic, the function $\Phi_{t,N}$ does not depend on $p$ .
 We refer to the complete statement in Theorem~\ref{thm:mainbis} and the discussion thereafter for more explanations.
 We will also provide an alternate version of the random surface representation (Theorem~\ref{thm:main_alt}) with slightly different conditions, where the remainder is not a power of $\frac1N$ but exponentially small in $N$, and which is not directly related to the asymptotic expansion.
-The key ideas are the following correspondences:

-Going from groups to highest weights and from permutations to partitions is simply by Fourier transform (representation theory), the correspondence between permutations and coverings follows from standard combinatorial arguments, and the true challenge is to control the correspondence between highest weights and partitions, which is quite simple in the large-$N$ limit but not so much for finite $N$.
-The exact correspondence is detailed in \S \ref{sec:hw_partition_corresp}.
-Most of the technical work achieved in this paper is to quantify this correspondence with the right precision in order to get asymptotic expansions or random surface interpretations.

-Theorem~\ref{thm:main} is a particular case of a physical phenomenon known as gauge/string duality in the context of two-dimensional Yang--Mills theory, first studied by Gross and Taylor \cite{Gro,GT,GT2}, based on the idea that observables of gauge theory can be expressed in terms of string theory.
-In Section~\ref{sec:string}, we will develop this point of view, and we shall also consider another gauge/string duality, based on the mathematical framework of mirror symmetry.
-Our last result states that the asymptotic expansion of the central heat trace involves functionals of the generating function of Gromov--Witten invariants $\langle \tau_{k_1}\ldots\tau_{k_n}\rangle_d^\Tbb$ on a torus, defined for arbitrary parameters $q,t_1,\ldots,t_n$ by